Vulnerability of fault-tolerant topological quantum error correction to quantum deviations in code space: Phase structure of the statistical mechanical model

 which serves as the order parameter for $\mathbb{Z}_2$ gauge theory.
-Different phases of the gauge theory can be distinguished based on the fact whether the Wilson loop confines or deconfines.
 Here $A$ is a set of plaquettes representing a surface in spacetime.
 The product of $U_p$'s on surface $A$ equals the product of $\tau_e$'s on $\partial A$, which is the boundary of surface $A$ and forms a closed loop.
-In the conventional $\mathbb{Z}_2$ gauge theory \cite{ref:kogut} the scaling behavior of Wilson loop expectation values with respect to the loop size distinguishes between the confinement (disordered) phase and the deconfinement (ordered) phase.
+In the conventional $\mathbb{Z}_2$ gauge theory \cite{wegner,ref:kogut} the scaling behavior of Wilson loop expectation values with respect to the loop size distinguishes between the confinement (disordered) phase and the deconfinement (ordered) phase.
 In the deconfinement phase, it decays exponentially with respect to the perimeter of the loop,

 called perimeter law.
 Here we use $|\cdot|$ to denote the cardinal of a set (i.e. the number of the elements of a set).
 For example $|\partial A|$ is the number of edges contained in $\partial A$.
 On the other hand, in the confinement phase, the scaling behavior of Wilson loops obeys area law,